harness/developer-hub/tutorials/self-managed-enterprise-edition/use-an-external-redis-database.md

 ## Install Redis

 After you configure your firewall rules, you must install Redis.
-To install Redis, you must create three VMs, create a public zone, configure your Redis cluster, configure your Redis database, and test your connectivity.
+To install Redis, you must create three VMs, create DNS records, configure your Redis cluster, configure your Redis database, and test your connectivity.

 ### Create your VMs